Skip to main content

 Addressing issues fast

 Sometimes an issue is so pressing that you will need to get it sorted straight away.
 But you won’t always have the full solution.
 You might need to loop in your manager to gather advice on how to reply.
-Similarly, if there’s a bug you can loop in a technical teammate to get their advice.
+Similarly, if there’s a bug you can loop in a technical teammate or engineering team to get their advice.
 Or, if a VIP customer is about to quit, you should definitely loop in their account manager to let them know.

 Answering product questions